I'm passionate about many things, including golf, cooking, reading, animals, children's issues and rights, home decor, and my friends.

-So you're thinking about starting your child in junior golf this year, and not sure where to start looking for the appropriate equipment.
+So you're thinking about starting your child in junior golf, but you're not sure where to start when it comes to finding the appropriate equipment.

 - Most men's golf club shafts are on the stiffer side and do not provide enough flex for the youth golfer.

-- The heads on adult golf clubs are heavier and difficult for the golf junior to lift and get a good backswing.
+- The heads on adult golf clubs are heavier and more difficult for the golf junior to lift, which makes it harder to get a good backswing.

-All of these problems will make it much more difficult for your beginning golfer to learn the game and enjoy golf.
+All of these problems will make it much more difficult for your beginning golfer to learn and enjoy the game.
 They may become easily frustrated and lose confidence, thus causing them to lose interest in golf altogether.

-The question then becomes how do you determine the correct set for your child.
+The question then becomes how do you select the correct set for your child?

 Fitting your child for the right size golf clubs should not be taken for granted.
-You wouldn't want to randomly purchase just any old size 3 pair of jeans just because your toddler is 3 years old, and the same is true for golf clubs to an extent.
+You wouldn't want to randomly purchase just any old size three pair of jeans just because your toddler is three years old—and the same is true for golf clubs, to an extent.

-The length of the clubs should be based on the height and additionally the athletic ability of the child.
+The length of the clubs should be based on the child's height as well as the child's athletic ability.
 If the clubs are too long, the golf junior will have a tendency to automatically choke down on the club, which will not be beneficial to the child's swing.
-Obviously the build of the child and the athletic ability allows for slightly longer clubs in some cases.
-And a larger child will have more body mass which may allow for a somewhat longer club than that of a skinny tot.
-Then, some youth golfers will have better hand-eye coordination so a longer club could be in order.
+Obviously, the child's build and athletic ability may allow for slightly longer clubs in some cases.
+And a larger child will have more body mass, which may allow for a somewhat longer club than would be appropriate for someone who is lighter weight.
+In addition, some youth golfers will have better hand-eye coordination, so a longer club could be in order.

 Age-based fitting does not always allow for a proper fitting of youth golf clubs due to differences in heights and weights in the age category.